run-ai/docs/docs/admin/integration/weights-and-biases.md

 After you have completed the job setup, press submit.

 If successful, you should see in the logs that the job is running and a connection to wandb's.

-1. Go to your wandb web app, open the sweeps page, then open the last sweep created, you should see data there.
+Then, go to your wandb web app, open the sweeps page, then open the last sweep created, you should see data there.